Unified Robust Estimation: Robust estimation

-\end{remark} \begin{remark} Step 5 amounts to a weighted minimization problem with weights $-v_i^{(k+1)}$.
+\end{remark} \begin{remark} Step 5 amounts to a weighted minimisation problem with weights $-v_i^{(k+1)}$.
 Since $-g(z)$ is nonincreasing convex, we have $v_i^{(k+1)} \leq 0, i=1, ..., n$.
 Furthermore, $v_i^{(k+1)}$ is a nondecreasing function of $z_i$.
 See Table~\ref{tab:sub} and Figure~\ref{fig:cfunwt}.
-Thereby, ``clean data'' with small values of $z_i$ will receive larger weights, while outliers with a large value of $z_i$ will receive smaller weights.
+Thereby, `clean data' with small values of $z_i$ will receive larger weights, while outliers with a large value of $z_i$ will receive smaller weights.
 Note $\sigma$ is suppressed in $g(z)$.
 For hcave, acave, bcave, ccave and tcave, we obtain $\partial (-g(z,\sigma)) \to -1$ as $\sigma \to \infty$.
-While a subdifferential is a set by definition, to simplify notations, we interchange between set $\{A\}$ and $A$ when $A$ is the sole element in the set. \end{remark} \begin{remark} The COCO algorithm is a generalization of iteratively reweighted least squares (IRWLS) to compute M-estimators \citep[section 4.5.2]{maronna2019robust}.
-For $\Gamma(u)=g(z), z=s(u)=u^2/2$, at $k$-th iteration of IRWLS, we compute
+While a subdifferential is a set by definition, to simplify notations, we interchange between set $\{A\}$ and $A$ when $A$ is the sole element in the set.
+The relationship between robustness and weights in Table~\ref{tab:sub} suggests that a larger value $\sigma$ is less robust.
+Therefore, one may tune the $\sigma$ value from a large value to a small value, that is, from a classical estimator to a robust estimator and select an optimal value of $\sigma$ according to some data-driven criteria.
+We adopt this procedure in Section 4. \end{remark} \begin{remark} The IRCO is a generalisation of the IRLS to compute M-estimators \citep[section 4.5.2]{maronna2019robust}.
+For $\Gamma(u)=g(z), z=s(u)=u^2/2$, at the $k$-th iteration of the IRLS, we compute

 where the weights are defined by